- What type of stud finder are you looking for?

 Readings are clear and easily viewed thanks to their bright and colored display.

-#1 Best value electronic stud finder
+#1 Finest value electronic stud finder

 This Zircon stud sensor scans up to depths of 3”, including metal, and detects both studs and other hidden wall elements with the help of 4 flexible scanning modes.